-In all cases, the scale and appearance of satellite dishes and antennae should be appropriate to their context and should not detract from the character of the streetscene as a result of inappropriate visual impact.
-To minimise their visual impact, they should not be easily viewed from public vantage points, should be positioned in a concealed location such as to the rear of the existing residential property or to the rear of an existing outbuilding, and should be at, or as close to, ground level as possible (taking account of any level changes in the garden ground).
+- Be located to ensure that its scale and appearance will not detract from the character of the existing residential property and surrounding area as a result of inappropriate visual impact. - Not be easily viewed from public areas. - Be positioned in a concealed location such as to the rear of an existing residential property or to the rear of an existing outbuilding. - Be positioned at, or as close to, ground level as possible (taking account of any level changes within the curtilage of the existing residential property).